robspangler/css-simple-percentage-grid/README.md

 # Simple Percentage Grid v2.0

 Grid frameworks are generally way too bloated.
-This is a simple 12 column grid initially based off of 960px with 20px gutters that has been converted to percentages.
-So, it works in any new or pre-existing layout, of all sizes.
+This is a simple 12 column percentage grid is flexible and easy to purpose and re-purpose for your entire site, or simply to add basic columns to your content.

 ##All You Need in 16 Lines of CSS